thejsway/thejsway/manuscript/chapter09.md

 The JavaScript `class` syntax is merely a more convenient way to create relationships between objects through prototypes.
 Classes were introduced to emulate the class-based OOP model on top of JavaScript's own prototype-based model.
 It's an example of what programmers call [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar).

+!!! note

-> The usefulness of the `class` syntax is a pretty heated debate in the JavaScript community.
+    The real usefulness of the `class` syntax is a pretty heated debate in the JavaScript community.

 ## Object-oriented programming